-Requirement: Enable SSH server on the Chassis Switch, and run SSH2.0 client software such as Secure shell client or putty on the terminal.
-Log on the switch by using the username and password from the client.
+Requirement: Enable SSH server on the switch, and run SSH2.0 client software such as secure shell client or putty on the terminal.
+Log on to the switch by using the username and password from the client.

-Configure the IP address, add SSH user and enable SSH service on the Chassis Switch.
-SSH2.0 client can log on the switch by using the username and password to configure the Chassis Switch.
+Configure the IP address, add SSH user and enable SSH service on the switch.
+SSH2.0 client can log on to the switch by using the username and password to configure the switch.

-XGS3-42000R(config)#ssh-server enable
+Switch(config)#ssh-server enable

-XGS3-42000R(config)#ssh-user test password 0 test
+Switch(config)#ssh-user test password 0 test

-In IPv6 networks, the terminal should run IPv6-supporing SSH client software, such as putty6.
-Users should make no modification to configurations on the Chassis Switch except allocating an IPv6 address for the local host.
+In IPv6 networks, the terminal should run IPv6-supported SSH client software, such as putty6.
+Users should make no modification to configurations on the switch except allocating an IPv6 address for the local host.

-4.3 Configurate Chassis Switch IP Addresses
+4.3 Configuration of Switch IP Addresses

-All Ethernet ports of Chassis Switch are default to Data Link layer ports and perform layer 2 forwarding.
-VLAN interface represent a Layer 3 interface function which can be assigned an IP address, which is also the IP address of the switch.
-All VLAN interface related configuration commands can be configured under VLAN Mode.
+All Ethernet ports of switch are default to Data Link layer ports and perform layer 2 forwarding.
+VLAN interface represents a Layer 3 interface function which can be assigned an IP address, which is also the IP address of the switch.
+All VLAN interfaces related configuration commands can be configured in VLAN Mode.
 Switch provides three IP address configuration methods: